jlevy/og-equity-compensation/README.md

 - 📥 PDF or form or download
 - 🔨 Interactive online tool

-**Reading on Holloway**: Our product is designed to help you find, navigate, and master the material you need. **Use the search box**.
+**Reading on Holloway**: Our product is designed to help you find, navigate, and digest the material you need. **Use the search box**.
 It will reveal definitions, section-by-section results, and content contained in **the hundreds of resources we’ve linked to** throughout the Guide.
 Think of it as a mini library of the best content on equity compensation.